-Under the proposed growth management approach, development of the existing main towns will accommodate most of the expected growth and be serviced by reticulated Council infrastructure networks.
+Community feedback on the draft Strategy identified water quality, improvement initiatives and the respective roles of the Council and Environment Canterbury as key concerns.
+Under the identified growth management approach, development of the existing main towns will accommodate most of the expected growth and be serviced by reticulated Council infrastructure networks.
 This will support water quality improvements.

-The Council will also continue to fulfil its water quality responsibilities by working with Environment Canterbury and through the Land and Water Regional Plan and the Canterbury Water Management Strategy.
+The Council will also continue to fulfil its water quality responsibilities by working with Environment Canterbury through the Land and Water Regional Plan and the Canterbury Water Management Strategy, and with Ngāi Tahu, Ngāi Tūāhuriri Rūnanga and the wider community.
 This includes meeting Council's undertakings on the Waimakariri Zone Implementation Program to improve waterway health, protect coastal and foothill biodiversity, manage the Ashley/Rakahuriri River, and advocate good water nutrient management practice.

-Rules in the Land and Water Plan and any rules arising from the Zone Implementation Plan Sub-regional Chapter are/will be important for water management, and will take into account the requirements of the National Policy Statement for Freshwater Management 2014.
+Rules in the Land and Water Regional Plan and any rules arising from the Zone Implementation Plan Subregional Chapter are/will be important for water management, and will take into account the requirements of the National Policy Statement for Freshwater Management 2014.
 Furthermore, issues relating to water quality are addressed through regional and district resource consent processes, which are designed to manage water quality as well as a number of other factors.